Cherreads

 A contract network full of lies.

-And now, somewhere outside the room, a larger hand moving pieces they had only just begun to notice.
+And now, somewhere outside the room, a larger hand was moving pieces they had only just begun to notice.

 When Michael finally closed the interface, the silence that followed did not feel empty.